-• Introduction to Florence Walking Tour including the Cathedral, Accademia Gallery, the Baptistry and the Duomo.
+• Introduction to Florence walking tour, including the Cathedral, Accademia Gallery, Baptistry and Duomo

-• Private Boat Tour of the islands of Murano and Burano with glass-making demonstration.
+• Private boat tour of Murano and Burano with glass-making demonstration

 DAY 1: Welcome to Rome!
 Dolce Vita Tour

 Your driver will be waiting for you at Rome’s Leonardo Da Vinci Airport and will escort you by private car to your boutique hotel in Rome.
-After relaxing you will be picked up by your private tour guide who will accompany you on your “Dolce Vita” Tour.
+After you have a chance to relax, your private tour guide will accompany you on your “Dolce Vita” Tour.
 You’ll uncover the secrets locked in Bernini’s work, marvel at the Pantheon, the best preserved ancient Roman monument, toss a coin in the Trevi Fountain to ensure your return to the Eternal City and simply enjoy Rome’s charming streets in a leisurely Italian fashion.
-By the end of the tour, you will realize that your guide has not only shown you around Rome, but has taught you how to get around Rome making you feel almost like a native.
+By the end of the tour, you will realize that your guide has not only shown you around Rome, but has taught you how to get around Rome almost like a native.

 DAY 2: Walk in the Footsteps of the Ancient Romans

 At the Coliseum, one of the largest structures of the ancient world, Romans once gathered to watch gladiator games, animal contests and even reenactments of sea battles.
-This massive stone amphitheater once seated an estimated 60,000 spectators.
-It was built in only eight years.
-Your local guide will tell you about its design and construction, political purposes, fighters (both willing and unwilling) and its eventual demise as an arena.
+Your guide will tell you about its design and construction, political purposes, fighters (both willing and unwilling) and its eventual demise as an arena.
 At the Imperial Roman Forum you will hear about the myths and religions of ancient Rome as you wander through the ruins of meeting halls and temples.
-For example, the temple to the Vestal Virgins maintained Vesta’s sacred fire.
-The most ancient Latin text ever found, the Lapis Niger (“black stone”) can be found in the Forum, in a foundation of a column.
-Your tour will end on the Capitoline Hill, the smallest and most important of the seven hills of the Ancient Rome an enjoy a wonderful view of the city and of the Imperial Forum.
+The most ancient Latin text ever found, the Lapis Niger (“black stone”), can be found here, in a foundation of a column.
+Your tour will end on the Capitoline Hill, the smallest and most important of the seven hills of ancient Rome, where you can enjoy a wonderful view of the Imperial Forum and of modern Rome, too.

 DAY 4: Transfer to Florence and Introductory City Walking Tour

-Your Driver will pick you up at your hotel in Rome and accompany you to take the high-speed train to Florence.
-You will be met by a greeter at the train station who will accompany you to your hotel for check in.
-After relaxing your private tour guide will take you on an afternoon tour of the historic center that will include the Gothic Cathedral dedicated to Santa Maria del Fiore and the Accademia Gallery Museum to see the famed David.
+Your driver will pick you up at your hotel and accompany you to the station for the high-speed train to Florence.
+There, you will be met by a greeter at the station who will accompany you to your hotel.
+After relaxing, you will tour the city's historic center with your private guide on a route that will include the gothic cathedral dedicated to Santa Maria del Fiore and the Accademia Gallery Museum to see Michelangelo's famous David.

 DAY 5: Day Excursion to San Gimignano and the Chianti Region

-This delightful, relaxing tour begins when your driver-guide picks you up at your hotel in Florence and takes the picturesque roads through the world-famous Chianti region, lying between Florence and Siena and bordered on the east by the Chianti Mountains and the west by the Elsa River.
-This wine region boasts delightful vistas framing vine-covered rolling hills and ever-present cypresses, along with an unhurried pace of life and charming villages.
+This relaxing day begins with a drive on picturesque local roads through the Chianti region.
+Lying between Florence and Siena, and bordered on the east by the Chianti Mountains and the west by the Elsa River, this wine region boasts rolling hills covered with vineyards and cypresses, an unhurried pace of life and charming villages.
 You’ll visit the celebrated Machiavelli winery for a tour of the vineyard and a sampling of several different types of local wine, followed by a sumptuous lunch in the family’s villa.
 Following this, your driver will take you to the medieval gem of San Gimignano, “city of beautiful towers.”
 In its heyday, the town boasted 72 towers.
 Now 14 remain, and, rising above Tuscany’s Elsa Valley, they give the town the appearance of a medieval dream.
 Your walking tour begins at the Piazza della Cisterna, Piazza del Duomo Collegiata, and Romanesque cathedral, and continues with a stroll along the ancient pilgrimage road, the Via Francigena.
 There will also be time to visit shops, browse the lovely Santa Fina pottery and other handmade products, and purchase some saffron, a local culinary specialty.

-Your private tour guide will take you on a walking tour of the Piazza della Signoria and its many sculptures including the David (the original is in the Galleria dell’Accademia) by Michelangelo which was placed outside the Palazzo Vecchio as a symbol of the Republic’s defiance of the tyrannical Medici family.
-The graceful Loggia dei Lanzi houses the famed sculptures of Perseo holding Medusa’s head, by Cellini (1554) and Giambologna’s Rape of the Sabines.
-The day culminates with a private tour of the world-famous Uffizi Gallery.
-Enjoy the masterpieces of the Renaissance masters Giotto, Michelangelo and Botticelli followed by a glass of prosecco on the terrace overlooking the Piazza della Signoria.
+Your guide will take you on a walking tour of the Piazza della Signoria and its many sculptures.
+The graceful Loggia dei Lanzi houses the famous Perseus Holding the Head of Medusa, by Cellini (1554), and the Rape of the Sabine Women, by Giambologna.
+The day culminates with a private tour of the world-class Uffizi Gallery, where you will view masterpieces of the Renaissance masters Giotto, Michelangelo and Botticelli and then relax with a glass of prosecco on the terrace overlooking the Piazza della Signoria.

 DAY 7: Transfer to Venice and Tour of Hidden Venice

-Your driver will pick you up and accompany you to the Santa Maria Novella train station to take the high-speed “freccia rossa” train to Venice.
-Upon arrival your tour guide will meet and lead you to your private taxi-boat.
-You will never forget the splendid entrance on the Grand Canal into one of the most unique cities in the world.
-After relaxing in your hotel room you will be taken on a walking tour of the labyrinth also known as “hidden Venice” to enjoy the piazzas, or campi in Venetian, shops and cafés.
+Your driver will pick you up at your hotel and accompany you to the station for the high-speed “freccia rossa” train to Venice.
+There, your tour guide will meet and lead you to your private taxi-boat that will cruise you on the Grand Canal to your hotel in one of the most unique cities in the world.
+After relaxing, you will be escorted on a walking tour of the labyrinth also known as “hidden Venice” to get an initial look at the piazzas, shops and cafés.
 Your introduction to Venice will culminate an enchanting glide through the canals of Venice.
-Are you a lyricist?
-A tenor will join your gondola ride and sing opera as you sip on a glass of wine.
-This enchanting day ends with dinner at a selected restaurant of your choice.
+Do you enjoy good music?
+A tenor will join you on your gondola ride and sing opera arias as you sip wine.
+This enchanting day ends with dinner at a restaurant of your choice.